 Old drawings depict early days on the Erie Canal

-In the fall of 1825, John Henry Hopkins traveled from New York's Buffalo to Albany on the Erie Canal, just days after the 363-mile waterway had opened.
+In the fall of 1825, John Henry Hopkins traveled from New York's Buffalo to Albany on the Erie Canal.
+It was just days after the 363-mile waterway had opened.
 Along the way, the Episcopal minister from Pennsylvania drew scenes of what was considered a marvel of modern engineering.

 This month, the co-founder of a Vermont history museum, Arthur Cohn, is traveling by tugboat on the canal.
-The tug will stop at about 30 communities as he discusses the waterway's impact on the nation's growth in the 19th century and hands out prints of Hopkins' artwork.
-Many of them never have been published and rarely have been seen.
+The tug will stop at about 30 communities as he discusses the waterway's impact on the nation's growth in the 19th century.
+He will also hand out prints of Hopkins' artwork.
+Many of them never have been published.
+They rarely have been seen by the public.

 "He left us an incredible series of images of the communities, of the canal, that fill in a tremendous amount of information," Cohn said in a telephone interview.
 He spoke from aboard the C.L.
 Churchill.
 It is a 52-year-old wooden tugboat.
 The boat is owned by the Lake Champlain Maritime Museum in Vergennes.

 Cohn and his fellow crewmembers will visit communities along the canal as far west as Rochester.
 They will give talks about the waterway and present copies of Hopkins' artwork to museums and historical societies.